10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Admission: $5 (ages 5+)

 This science center is small but includes animals and interactive exhibits.
-Other nearby inexpensive attractions in downtown Spartanburg include: free splash pad at the adjoining Barnet Park or free mini-golf (E. Main Street) at Sparkle City Mini Putt.
+Other nearby inexpensive attractions in downtown Spartanburg include a free splash pad at the adjoining Barnet Park or free mini-golf (E. Main Street) at Sparkle City Mini Putt.

 While you’re in Spartanburg don’t miss:

-Most of the outfitters on the Green River in Saluda, NC are pretty cheap per person.
-You can tube for $10/person.
-The river isn’t a lazy river though as it has lots of rapids.
+Most of the outfitters on the Green River in Saluda, NC are pretty cheap.
+You can tube for around $10/person.
+This isn’t a lazy river as it has lots of rapids.
 We thought it was really fun though!
 It’s an hour from Greenville.

-Or you can tube for free on the Saluda River in Powdersville at Dolly Cooper Park if you have your own tubes.
+If you have your own tubes, you can float for free on the Saluda River in Powdersville at Dolly Cooper Park.

 The Children’s Museum of the Upstate Spartanburg

-TCMU’s Spartanburg location is specifically designed for children 5 and under.
-The museum has 8 exhibits including areas for 2 and under and a water table.
+TCMU’s Spartanburg location is specifically designed for children five and under.
+The museum has eight exhibits, including areas for two and under and a water table.
 This location does accept TCMU Greenville memberships as reciprocal.

 Anne Springs Close Greenway